 EU AI Act Article 10(2).
 NIST AI RMF MAP-2.3.
 ISO/IEC 42001:2023 Annex A.7.4.
 Colorado SB 26-189 §6-1-1702(1)(b).

-No disclosure of data categories or sources used in AI systems.
+No disclosure of data categories or sources used in AI.

-General categories of data used in AI are disclosed (e.g., 'usage data, customer data') but the sourcing, scope, or flow is not explained.
+General categories of AI data disclosed (e.g., 'usage data, customer data') without sourcing, scope, or flow.

 P2-08AI Data Sharing Policies6 pts